-Domains for which it is not possible to determine whether these domains use DNSSEC.
+Indeterminate Domains for which it is not possible to determine whether these domains use DNSSEC.

-A DNSSEC-enabled validating resolver still resolves #1 and #2; only #3 and #4 result in a SERVFAIL.
-You may already be using DNSSEC validation without realizing it, since some ISPs have begun enabling DNSSEC validation on their recursive name servers.
+A DNSSEC-enabled validating resolver still resolves Secure and Insecure; only Bogus and Indeterminate result in a SERVFAIL.
+As of mid-2022, roughly one-third of users worldwide are using DNSSEC validation on their recursive name servers.
 Google public DNS (8.8.8.8) also has enabled DNSSEC validation.